UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part9.md

 ![neofetch](/blog/linux/dual-gpu-passthrough/part9/neofetch.png)

-My apologies for any confusion.
-Here is the final step using your provided instructions:

 ### Final Step: Optimizing Monitor Configuration

 As you approach the final stage of your Linux passthrough setup, optimizing your monitor configuration becomes essential to ensure a seamless visual experience.
 This step involves switching your monitor to a secondary input, such as HDMI2, and configuring your virtual machine (VM) accordingly.